Consumer Medicine Information

 If you are not sure what to do, ask your doctor or pharmacist.

-If you have trouble remembering to take Agrylin Capsules, ask your pharmacist for
+If you have trouble remembering to take AGRYLIN, ask your pharmacist for some hints.

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13

-think that you or anyone else may have taken too much Agrylin Capsules.
-Do this even
+think that you or anyone else may have taken too much AGRYLIN.
+Do this even if there

 Symptoms of an overdose may include fast heartbeat, vomiting and bleeding.